jkaupp/nord/README.md

 <img src="man/figures/README-ggplot2_example-1.png" width="100%" />

-Here is using the `nord` function, with built in color-ramping, with the obligatory base r volcano.
+Here is using the `nord` function, with built in colour-ramping, with the obligatory base r volcano.

 ``` r
 image(volcano, col = nord("aurora", 20))